Coronary artery aneurysm

 Coronary artery aneurysm is an abnormal dilatation of part of the coronary artery.
 This rare disorder occurs in about 0.3–4.9% of patients who undergo coronary angiography.

 Signs and symptoms

+The majority of individuals suffering from coronary artery aneurysms do not exhibit any symptoms; the development of complications or concurrent atherosclerotic coronary artery disease is what causes clinical manifestations to occur.
+The most common complications include coronary spasm, distal embolization, aneurysm rupture, local thrombosis, and compression of surrounding structures due to massive enlargement of coronary artery aneurysm.

 Causes

 Acquired causes include atherosclerosis in adults, Kawasaki disease in children and coronary catheterization.
 With the invention of drug eluting stents, there has been more cases implying stents lead to coronary aneurysms.
 The pathophysiology, although not completely understood, might be comparable to that of aneurysms of larger vessels.
 This includes disruption of the arterial media, weakening of the arterial wall, increased wall strain and slow dilatation of the coronary artery portion.

 It can also be congenital.
 The following risk factors are thought to be associated with coronary artery aneurysms: